Jfeatherstone/SFMLCollision/README.md

 ![step4](https://raw.githubusercontent.com/Jfeatherstone/SFMLCollision/master/Images/step4.jpg)

 These steps remove just about all of the excess verticies we have, and provide a rather good, just-about pixel-perfect representation of our texture.

+The next step is arguably the hardest, and involves adding our verticies in the proper order.
+This seems like it should be an easy step, just iterate through our vector and add any points that have a value of 1, but alas.
+If we were to do this, the order of our verticies would be incorrect, and shape would zig-zag back and forth, and be a terrible representation of the actual shape.
+Instead, we have to follow one direction, clockwise or counter-clockwise, consistently, which is easier said than done.

+One of the saving graces of this process is that due to our vertex reduction, just about every vertex should only be connected to either one two verticies (1), or a place that used to be a vertex (3).
+The case where this is not true is exmplified in the last image above, where at the top of the shape we have a 2x2 square of all verticies.

+We can then keep track of which places (1s or 3s) we have visited, so we don't repeat any values, and each location will only have one other location to go to.

 ## References / More Information